The Acne-Healing Powers Of Grapefruit

 Grapefruits are one of the weaker fruits for acne since they’re completely trapped in limbo.
 The naringin is promising, and several good studies on grapefruit exist, but it’s strange that a 69 strong human study observed no reduction in inflammation at all.

-I’d judge that grapefruits are anti-inflammatory, but not by as much as pineapple or blueberries.
+I’d judge that grapefruits are somewhat anti-inflammatory, but not as powerfully as pineapple or blueberries.
 The powers for insulin sensitivity and oily skin are more interesting since they’re rare among fruits.

 The downsides of grapefruit are circumstantial.
 The unproven testosterone increase might affect women.
-The cortisol is the only real threat, if you have a stressful live.
+The cortisol is the only real threat, if you have a stressful life.

 NEXT: the ultimate diet for clearing acne permanently